 - Measure Touch and Step voltages.

-- The test values are multiplied with ratio of actual fault current to test current to obtain potential under fault conditions.
+- The test values are multiplied with a ratio of actual fault current to test current to obtain potential under fault conditions.